 Location, location, location!
 This catchphrase is a well-known cliche.
 It’s a matter of “To be or not to be”, or more precisely, “Where to be”.

 Visibility is key.
-Mid or upscale neighborhoods are ideal.
+Mid or upscale neighborhoods are ideal because they are easily accessible.
 And sufficient foot traffic will save on marketing expenses.

 It’s important that you find a spacious building that can accommodate:

-- All services, with ample room for equipment
+- All services, with ample room for the spa equipment

 - A reception desk